Branching random walk with infinite progeny mean: a tale of two tails

 \begin{theorem} Under \cref{davies_assump,assumption:displacement_heavy} we have

 where $\tau_{\beta}$ is the unique measure on $(0, \infty]$ such that $\tau_{\beta}((x, \infty])= x^{-\beta}$. \end{theorem}

 The above result verifies \cite{brunetderrida} conjectures in this setup with the limiting extremal point process being a Poisson random measure with no clustering.
 The reason behind this cluster-breaking phenomenon is that the extremes are governed by the last generation displacements thanks to regular variation and \cref{conv1}, which will be the key ingredient in the proof.
-Some corollaries can easily be derived from \cref{th:regvarmain} about the asymptotic behaviour of the ordered statistic of the displacement of the particles in the $n$-th generation as $n \to \infty$.